Mississippi Arts Commission (MAC)

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-For questions about the Minigrant program or to determine if a project is eligible to receive funding, contact the MAC Program Director who oversees the area most closely tied to your organization’s main goals or the goals of your project:
+For more information on applying for an Operating Grant, contact the MAC Program Director who oversees the area most closely tied to your organization’s main goals:

 Mississippi Arts Commission

 501 North West Street